luzzif/swapr-contracts-deployer/README.md

 - `--owner-address`: An address that will become the owner of the contracts after deployment.
 If not specified, the account generated from the passed in private key (i.e. the deployer) will be the owner.
+- `--deploy-farming`: Whether or not to deploy the farming-related contracts.